A 13-month-old LlamaIndex bug re-embeds unchanged content

 - LlamaIndex patches

 default_file_metadata_functo usefs.modified(path)instead of POSIX-only keys.
-That is the natural fix and it is a one-liner.
-The moment it lands, the hash-churn bug activates for every masked backend simultaneously, at sub-second precision because that is what cloud object APIs expose.
-Every S3 re-upload, every Azure Blob update, every OSS or Swift or TOS put becomes a re-embed trigger, even for byte-identical content. - Your team writes a custom
+The moment that lands, the hash-churn bug activates for every masked backend simultaneously, at sub-second precision because that is what cloud object APIs expose. - Your team writes a custom

-file_metadatacallable that queries fsspec directly to get real timestamps into the document metadata.
+file_metadatacallable that queries fsspec directly to get real timestamps.
 Anyone who wants proper freshness tracking reaches forfs.modified().
 The bug comes with it, at whatever precision that callable emits.
-That path is already live for any project that has written one, regardless of which backend.

 What the overhead actually costs